m3zh/philo/README.md

 }
  ```

-Once the routine is implemented with the right order of actions and mutexes, we need to think about synchronisation.
+Once the routine is implemented with the right order of actions and mutexes, it needs to think synchronised.
-You will check for death in a function parallel to and synched with the threads execution.
+Check for death will be done in a function parallel to and synched with the threads execution.

 ### Synchronisation
 All threads and the check_death function need to start at the same time to run as parallel as possible.

 - [ ] use a flag `philo->start` to delay the execution until all threads are created
-- [ ] delay odds philosophers, so that even philos will have enough forks to eat, and then can swap again.
+- [ ] delay odds philosophers, so that even philos can grab forks to eat, and then can swap again. ( A philosopher can eat only if they have two forks )

    ```
    if (p->id & 1)